Danyal-Ahmad/autosolve-bot/readme.md

     ```bash
     python train_model.py
     ```
-  // Train and save the problem classifier model: Ensure you have trained your model and saved it as `problem_classifier.joblib` in the backend directory. *(Training code not provided in this repository)
+    **Comment** Train and save the problem classifier model: Ensure you have trained your model and saved it as `problem_classifier.joblib` in the backend directory. *(Training code not provided in this repository)

 4. Run the FastAPI server:
     ```bash